-- Black Comedy Rape: "The Mummy" is about an old emperor cursed by a sphinx after he gave her a cunnilingus awaking in the present era in order to rape anyone who is close to him.
+- Black Comedy Rape: "The Mummy" is about an old emperor cursed by a sphinx after he raped her, awaking in the present era in order to rape anyone who is close to him.
 The video implies at the end that he screwed the band members and guest vocalist Falcao.

 - Break-Up Song: "The Bull" is about the narrator's woman being seduced by a long-haired (though in the video is bald), intelligent millionaire.